National Parks Conservation Association

-The National Parks Conservation Association (NPCA) is the only independent, nonpartisan membership organization devoted exclusively to advocacy on behalf of the National Parks System.
-Its mission is "to protect and enhance America's National Park System for present and future generations."
+The National Parks Conservation Association (NPCA) is an independent, nonpartisan organization devoted to advocacy on behalf of the National Parks System.

 History

 Founded in 1919 as the National Parks Association, the organization was designed to be a citizen's watchdog for the National Park Service (NPS) created in 1916.
 Among the founders of NPA was Stephen Mather, the first director of the National Park Service.
 Robert Sterling Yard was NPA's first employee.
 Although Yard received personal financial support from Mather, the two often differed on development issues in the parks.
 Taking a strong preservationist position, Yard objected to such commercialization of the parks as the jazz bands and bear shows at Yosemite National Park.

 The association continued to resist commercial efforts to build dams and promote mining, logging and hunting in the national parks.
 In 1970, the organization changed its name to the National Parks and Conservation Association, in response to the national attention to a new range of emerging environmental issues, including air and water pollution.
-This was shortened to National Parks Conservation Association in 2000.
+This was shortened to National Parks Conservation Association in 2002.

 Activities

 In pursuit of its core mission to protect the national parks of the United States, the NPCA "works to educate decision-makers and opinion leaders about the most pressing issues facing national parks".
-At its headquarters in Washington, DC, and 27 regional offices around the country, it employs 153 staff members, including program and policy experts who work together with committed volunteers, staff lobbyists, community organizers and communications specialists.
+At its headquarters in Washington, D.C., and 27 regional offices around the country, it employs 153 staff members, including program and policy experts who work together with committed volunteers, staff lobbyists, community organizers and communications specialists.
 Under the leadership of President and Chief Executive Officer Theresa Pierno, "the organization's strategic focus is on ensuring that as the leading advocate for national parks these places continue to be protected and have the resources and infrastructure they need to thrive in their second century."

 The NPCA publishes a quarterly magazine, National Parks, the print version of which is distributed primarily to its members with a circulation of 320,000 while articles are also available on its website.

 Legislation

 Supported

 The North Fork Watershed Protection Act of 2013 is a bill that would withdraw 430,000 acres of federal lands in Montana from programs to develop geothermal and mineral resources.
 The law would forbid mountaintop removal mining and other natural resource development.
 The affected lands lie adjacent to Glacier National Park and already have some protections.
 The bill follows up on an agreement between Canada and the United States on how to protect the trans-border area from the effects of mining.
 In the 2010 agreement, Canada agreed not to do any additional mining on the British Columbian Flathead with the expectation that Montana would do the same thing to its land.
-The NPCA supported the bill, saying the bill "protects both our outdoor heritage and our economic future for generations to come."
+The NPCA supported the bill, saying the bill "protects both our outdoor heritage and our economic future for generations to come".